Transitioning from IPython.kernel to ipyparallel¶

 The other major difference is the use of

 apply().
-When remote work is simply functions,
+When remote work is comprised of functions,

 the natural return value is the actual Python objects.
 It is no longer the recommended pattern